Overview of Small Grants Program

 Information about U.S. Embassy Singapore Federal Assistance Awards

-- Funding: This notice is subject to availability of funding.
+- Type of funding: Fiscal Year 2023 Public Diplomacy Funds.
+This notice is subject to availability of funding.

 - Award amounts: Typically, award amounts vary between $1,000 USD and $25,000 USD, but exceptions are possible if the budget is commensurate with the project goals.